12Acorns/magma-forge-client-setup/README.md

 Next, you need to go to your Minecraft folder.
 You can find it by searching for "%appdata%" in your file explorer.
 Look for a folder called ".minecraft" and open it up.

-Drag the "server sync" file and the "run server sync.bat" file into the ".minecraft" folder.
+Drag the "server sync" file and the "run server sync.bat" file into a blank forge folder running 1.12.2.

 Finally, click on the "run server sync.bat" file and enter the server IP address (it should be a number, like 123.45.67.89) and the port number it should 38067.